 Pictured below are the Omni and Otto in some of the more standard shapes.

 At $149 for the Omni (currently $129 with free shipping) and $75 for the Otto (free shipping), it’s a bit pricey.
 This is high-quality material, however, and these seats are not even reminiscent of the old bean bag chairs you may remember from the first episode of 3-2-1 Contact.
-You’re more likely to see Playboy bunnies lounging on the Omni.
-This would have been great for back when I was in college, but it still looks nice in my more “adult” apartment.
 I considered putting it upstairs in my loft, but I’m going to keep the set in my living room to show it off to and be used by more visitors.

 Sometime later this week, I will kick off a contest to give away one Sumo Omni to a lucky reader.
 The winner will get to choose the color from the ten choices listed here.
 If you think this might be an interesting addition to your household decor and furnishings, I suggest you enter once the contest begins.
 You have nothing to lose.